Vynatu/Menu/README.md

 You can register menus in any service provider you use, but I prefer making a new service provider called `MenuServiceProvider`.

-This allows me to better separate what the `AppServiceProvider` does and the new `MenuServiceProvider` that is solely used to register and extend menus.
+This allows you to better separate what the `AppServiceProvider` does and the new `MenuServiceProvider` that is solely used to register and extend menus.

 *Create a new service provider (using Artisan):*